“Man is a seed, an incomplete being, who has the possibility of developing.”

 P. D. Ouspensky

-In 1922, Gurdjieff founded in France the “Institute for the Harmonious Development of Man”.
-There, and later in Paris, he worked intensely with people from his groups in France, England and in the United States.
-After his death in 1949, Jeanne de Salzmann, his closest student, continued his work which spread throughout the world.
-The international center for the Gurdjieff groups is in Paris, in the house founded by his students.
-In the 1960s, following a request from a group of seekers from Israel who were interested in Gurdjieff’s path, Madame de Salzmann appointed Dr. Michel Conge, also a direct student of Gurdjieff, to be responsible for establishing groups in Israel, which would work according to Gurdjieff’s teachings.
-The groups in Israel remain in close contact with the center in Paris, as well as with other Gurdjieff groups throughout the world.
+In 1922, Gurdjieff founded in Fontainbleau, France the “Institute for the Harmonious Development of Man”.
+There, and later in Paris, he worked intensively with people from his groups in France, England and in the United States.
+After his death in 1949, Jeanne de Salzmann, his closest student, continued this work which has spread throughout the world.
+The international center for all Gurdjieff groups is in Paris, in the house founded by his students.
+In the 1960s, in response to a request from a group of seekers from Israel who were interested in Gurdjieff’s path, Madame de Salzmann appointed Dr. Michel Conge, another direct student of Gurdjieff, to be responsible for establishing groups in Israel, which would work according to Gurdjieff’s teachings.
+The groups in Israel today remain in close contact with the center in Paris, as well as with other Gurdjieff groups throughout the world.

-Georgi Ivanovich Gurdjieff was born in the Caucasus, to a Greek father and an Armenian mother.
-In his book “Meetings with Special People” he describes the unique upbringing he received and the unique sights of his youth that raised many questions in him about the meaning of life – questions that did not find a satisfactory answer in religion or science.
-The search for answers became the focus of his life, and led to a belief in the existence of hidden ancient knowledge, followed by Ter throughout Central Asia and the Middle East, he was able to make contact with various communities where parts of this ancient knowledge are still alive and present, and these parts of knowledge were formed in him into a comprehensive worldview.
+George Ivanovich Gurdjieff was born in the Caucasus, to a Greek father and an Armenian mother.
+In his book “Meetings with Remarkable Men”, he describes the unique upbringing he received which raised many questions in him about the meaning of life.
+Finding no satisfactory answers in religion or science, his search became the focus of his life and led to a belief in the existence of hidden ancient knowledge.
+He was able to make contact with various communities throughout Central Asia and the Middle East, where parts of this ancient knowledge were still alive, and this knowledge formed in him a comprehensive worldview.

-In 1912 Gurdjieff arrived in Moscow and St. Petersburg and gathered around him a small group of students who were interested in his teaching.
-Due to the conditions during World War I and the Bolshevik Revolution, Gurdjieff left Russia together with his closest students, with the aim of charting an accessible path of work for truth seekers in the West.
-In 1922, he founded the “Institute for the Harmonious Development of Man” on a farm near Paris.
+In 1912, Gurdjieff arrived in Moscow and St. Petersburg, where a small group of students interested in his teaching gathered around him.
+Due to the conditions during World War I and the Bolshevik Revolution, Gurdjieff left Russia together with his closest students with the aim of bringing his teaching to seekers in the West.
+In 1922, he founded the “Institute for the Harmonious Development of Man” on a farm near Paris

-In the years between the two world wars, Gurdjieff taught many students at the institute, wrote his main work, “The Tales of Baal Zebuv to his Grandson”, visited the United States and many European countries, where he founded student groups, lectured to the general public and organized public performances of the sacred dances and exercises called “the movements” .
-During the Second World War, Gurdjieff lived in a small apartment in Paris and worked tirelessly to create a nucleus of students trained to carry out this multifaceted quest, later called simply “The Work”.
+In the years between the two world wars, Gurdjieff taught many students at the institute, wrote his main work, “Beelzebub’s Tales to his Grandson”, and visited the United States and many European countries, where he founded groups, lectured to the general public and organized public performances of the sacred dances and exercises called “the Movements”.
+During the Second World War, Gurdjieff lived in a small apartment in Paris and worked tirelessly to create a nucleus of students who would be able to continue this multi-faceted quest, later known simply as “The Work”.

-Gurdjieff died in 1949.
-After his death, his students from all over the world continued his work under the guidance of Madame de Salzman, who was authorized by Gurdjieff to continue his work.
-First, the centers were founded in Paris, London, New York and Caracas, in order to have a direct delivery of his teachings.
-Over the years, many new groups have been added, as well as the group in Israel.
+After Gurdjieff’s death in 1949, students from all over the world continued under the guidance of Madame Jeanne de Salzman, who was authorized by Gurdjieff to continue his work.
+Centers were first founded in Paris, London, New York and Caracas in order to establish a direct transmission of his teachings.
+Over the years, many new groups have been added, including the group in Israel.

-The work of internal development is a personal, binding and ongoing search, based on finding a harmonious relationship between body, thought and emotion.
-The search was conducted together with the members of the group under the conditions of everyday life and according to the principles and guidelines of this Mishnah.
+The work of inner development is a personal, binding, and ongoing search, based on finding a harmonious connection between body, thought, and emotion.
+The search is conducted together with group members under the conditions of everyday life and according to the principles and guidelines of this mishnah.

 1 Tali